FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Kiel, Kiehl, Kehl, Kieler, Kiehler, Kyler, Kielman, Kielmann, Kiehle, von Kiel and many more.

-Another 39 words (3 lines of text) are included under the topic Early Kielman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Kielman Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Kielman Settlers in United States in the 18th Century

 The Kielman Family Crest was acquired from the Houseofnames.com archives.
 The Kielman Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.